MikeTaylor/palaeo-vo/vo-manuscript.md

 * Taylor, Michael P. 2018a.
 What does it mean for a vertebra to be “horizontal”?
 _Sauropod Vertebra Picture of the Week_ 28 August 2018. https://svpow.com/2018/08/28/what-does-it-mean-for-a-vertebra-to-be-horizontal/
 * Taylor, Michael P. 2018b.
 When is a vertebra “horizontal”, part 2. _Sauropod Vertebra Picture of the Week_ 28 August 2018. https://svpow.com/2018/08/28/when-is-a-vertebra-horizontal-part-2/
 * Wedel, Matthew J. 2018a.
-The proximal caudals of Brachiosaurus altithorax, FMNH P25107. _Sauropod Vertebra Picture of the Week_ 11 September 2018. https://svpow.com/2018/09/11/the-proximal-caudals-of-brachiosaurus-altithorax-fmnh-p25107/
+The proximal caudals of _Brachiosaurus altithorax_, FMNH P25107. _Sauropod Vertebra Picture of the Week_ 11 September 2018. https://svpow.com/2018/09/11/the-proximal-caudals-of-brachiosaurus-altithorax-fmnh-p25107/
 * Wedel, Matthew J. 2018b.
-Vertebral orientation: Varanus komodoensis would like a word. _Sauropod Vertebra Picture of the Week_ 25 September 2018. https://svpow.com/2018/09/25/vertebral-orientation-varanus-komodoensis-would-like-a-word/
+Vertebral orientation: _Varanus komodoensis_ would like a word. _Sauropod Vertebra Picture of the Week_ 25 September 2018. https://svpow.com/2018/09/25/vertebral-orientation-varanus-komodoensis-would-like-a-word/
 * Wedel, Matthew J. 2018c.
 Vertebral orientation, part 3: Matt weighs in. _Sauropod Vertebra Picture of the Week_ 5 October 2018. https://svpow.com/2018/10/05/vertebral-orientation-part-3-matt-weighs-in/
 * Wedel, Matthew J. 2018d.
 Our presentations are up at the 1st Palaeo Virtual Congress. _Sauropod Vertebra Picture of the Week_ 5 December 2018. https://svpow.com/2018/12/05/our-presentations-are-up-at-the-1st-palaeo-virtual-congress/